marceloavf/github-tools-vsts/README.md

 Then `yarn dev:debug`

+## Why?
+I was disappointed with all the current GitHub extensions tools solutions.
+Most of them don't have most of the options GitHub can provide and don't are maintained anymore.
+So, I found this [publish-release](https://github.com/remixz/publish-release) repository with almost every option that I need, helped them to finish some issues and use that to create this extension for VSTS Releases and Builds.

 ## Contribute

 If you have discovered a bug or have a feature suggestion, feel free to create an issue on Github.
+Please refer to our [wiki page](https://github.com/marceloavf/github-tools-vsts/wiki/How-to-Report-an-issue)

 If you'd like to make some changes yourself, see the following:
 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device